ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, when included, the following parameter MUST have the corresponding values:

 * 'scope' has the same format and encoding of 'scope' in the Authorization Request, defined in {{ssec-authorization-request}}.
-If this parameter is not present, the granted scope is equal to the one requested in {{ssec-authorization-request}}}.
+If this parameter is not present, the granted scope is equal to the one requested in {{ssec-authorization-request}}.

 The proof-of-possession access token (in 'access_token' above) MUST contain the following parameters: